Single cell RNA-seq: An introductory overview and tools for getting started

 Analyzing your single cell data

-There are also more than a thousand tools developed by the community for single cell RNA-seq analysis.
-We put together some tips for continuing your journey after running Cell Ranger.
-Read more about data analysis topics on our Analysis Guides website, where we summarize important analysis topics, provide guides and tutorials, and share up-to-date info on all things 10x Genomics data analysis.
+There have also been more than a thousand tools developed by the community for single cell RNA-seq analysis.
+We put together some tips for continuing your journey after running the Cell Ranger pipeline.
+Read more about data analysis topics on our Analysis Guides page, where we summarize important analysis topics, provide guides and tutorials, and share up-to-date info on all things 10x Genomics data analysis.

-If you have any other questions or concerns about getting started with the Chromium Single Cell 3’ solution, feel free to contact us directly.
-Whether it be tracking brain organoid development, studying bone marrow transplantation in patients with acute myeloid leukemia, or unraveling a novel pathway for intestinal stem cell self-renewal, the number of Chromium Single Cell publications are growing daily, and we look forward to hearing about all of your amazing research!
+If you have any other questions or concerns about getting started with Chromium assays, feel free to contact us directly.
+Whether it be tracking brain organoid development, studying bone marrow transplantation in patients with acute myeloid leukemia, or unraveling a novel pathway for intestinal stem cell self-renewal, the number of Chromium Single Cell publications is growing daily, and we look forward to hearing about all of your amazing research!

-Editor’s Note: This post was originally published in 2017 and has been updated in accordance with the current 10x Genomics style guidelines, accurate resource links, and information about new additions to the Chromium Single Cell technology platform.
+Editor’s Note: This post was originally published in 2017 and has been updated as of October 2025 in accordance with the current 10x Genomics style guidelines, accurate resource links, and information about new additions to the Chromium Single Cell platform.
+The original author was Sheila Clark, PhD.